 Having a worry slot in the evening can be particularly useful because our worries often return when we’re trying to fall asleep.
 So, an evening worry slot can offer a chance to offload before bed.

-It’s unreasonable to expect that we can just banish all worries altogether, however, by using this allocated worry time, hopefully you’ll be able to start controlling when and how you worry.
+It’s unreasonable to expect that we can just banish all worries altogether, however, by allocating worry time, hopefully you’ll be able to start controlling when and how you worry.

 5. Get some fresh air and sunlight every day

-Research shows that sunlight plays an important role in making sure that our circadian rhythm is working well.
-This is because sensors in our eyes detect light and dark in our environments and adjust our body clock accordingly.
+Research shows that sunlight plays an important role in making sure that the circadian rhythm is working well.
+This is because sensors in our eyes detect light and dark in our environment and adjust our body clock accordingly.

 For this reason, it can be difficult to spend all day in a dark room and then expect your body to instinctively know when it’s time to sleep and wake up.